biocore/qurro/README.md

 The web visualization tool takes as input two [Vega-Lite](https://vega.github.io/vega-lite/)
 JSON files (one for the rank plot and one for the sample scatterplot).
+It tries to load these from its directory (that is, the root of this repository) upon the page loading.

 We currently generate these JSON files in a Python script, the code for which is located in `gen_plots.py`.
 Right now this script is configured to look for and use data from Byrd et al. 2017 [2], but we're working on making this support arbitrary data sources (based on command-line options).

-You can upload a file of "select microbes" to the web visualization tool to filter the taxa used in textual queries.
+You can also upload a file of "select microbes" to the web visualization tool to filter the taxa used in textual queries.
 A sample file (`byrd_inputs/byrd_select_microbes.txt`) for this is included in this repository.